Zatorska/Bug_Project/README.md

 So..

-Bug Project will be a deep learning program which takes a picture of a caterpillar and tells what is the name of this species.
+Bug Project will be a deep learning program which takes a picture of a caterpillar and tells what is the name of this species..